Tjarliman/RAP-Part-1/README.md

 In this step, we will publish our service definition to allow any apps to connect to / use this service as an OData service.

+  - Right click on the Service Definition you created in the previous step
+  - Click Create Service Binding
   - You should be able to see this screen
   - ![image](https://user-images.githubusercontent.com/39553318/190343341-d3433d09-1ad9-4f52-929a-78c11d0e302d.png)
   - Once created, you should be able to see another screen like below